GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

  1. The end user starts the app, which issues a join to the (S,G):
     (198.51.100.15, 232.252.0.2).
- 2. The join propagates with RPF through the multicast-enabled network with PIM {{RFC7761}} or another multicast routing mechanism, until the AMT gateway receives a signal to join the (S,G).
+ 2. The join propagates with RPF through the receiver's multicast-enabled network with PIM {{RFC7761}} or another multicast routing mechanism, until the AMT gateway receives a signal to join the (S,G).
  3. The AMT gateway performs a reverse DNS lookup for the AMTRELAY RRType, by sending an AMTRELAY RRType query for the FQDN "15.100.51.198.in-addr.arpa.", using the reverse IP domain name for the